P0CEA

 6

-Check fuel rail pressure at idle and under load for evidence of over-pressure at the affected circuit.
+Check fuel pressure at idle and under load for evidence of over-pressure at the affected circuit.

 -